 Operation Option Description AND-EQUAL Operation accepting multiple sets of rowids, returning the intersection of the sets, eliminating duplicates.
 Used for the single-column indexes access path.

-BITMAP CONVERSION TO ROWIDS converts bitmap representations to actual rowids that you can use to access the table.
+Operation Option Description BITMAP CONVERSION TO ROWIDS converts bitmap representations to actual rowids that you can use to access the table.
 FROM ROWIDS converts the rowids to a bitmap representation.
-COUNT returns the number of rowids if the actual value are not needed.
+COUNT returns the number of rowids if the actual values are not needed.
 BITMAP INDEX SINGLE VALUE looks up the bitmap for a single key value in the index.
 RANGE SCAN retrieves bitmaps for a key value range.
 FULL SCAN performs a full scan of a bitmap index if there is no start or stop key.
 BITMAP MERGE Merges several bitmaps resulting from a range scan into one bitmap.
 BITMAP MINUS Subtracts bits of one bitmap from another.
 Row source is used for negated predicates.
 Use this option only if there are nonnegated predicates yielding a bitmap from which the subtraction can take place.
 An example appears in "Viewing Bitmap Indexes with EXPLAIN PLAN".
 BITMAP OR Computes the bitwise OR of two bitmaps.
 BITMAP AND Computes the bitwise AND of two bitmaps.
 BITMAP KEY ITERATION Takes each row from a table row source and finds the corresponding bitmap from a bitmap index.
-This set of bitmaps are then merged into one bitmap in a followin BITMAP MERGE operation.
+This set of bitmaps are then merged into one bitmap in a following BITMAP MERGE operation.
 CONNECT BY Retrieves rows in hierarchical order for a query containing a CONNECT BY clause.
 CONCATENATION Operation accepting multiple sets of rows returning the union-all of the sets.
+COUNT Operation counting the number of rows selected from a table.
+COUNT STOPKEY Count operation where the number of rows returned is limited by the ROWNUM expression in the WHERE clause.
+CUBE SCAN Uses inner joins for all cube access.
+CUBE SCAN PARTIAL OUTER Uses an outer join for at least one dimension, and inner joins for the other dimensions.
+CUBE SCAN OUTER Uses outer joins for all cube access.
+DOMAIN INDEX Retrieval of one or more rowids from a domain index.
+The options column contain information supplied by a user- defined domain index cost function, if any.
+FILTER Operation accepting a set of rows, eliminates some of them, and returns the rest.
+FIRST ROW Retrieval of only the first row selected by a query.
+FOR UPDATE Operation retrieving and locking the rows selected by a query containing a FOR UPDATE clause.